This job is sometimes referred to by alternative titles

 - Working in teams and meeting many different people.

 - Being on call.

 - Some possibly unpleasant tasks such as helping patients expel mucous.

-Watch the video below to learn more about working as a physiotherapist or occupational therapist - 6.36mins.
+Andrew checks out what it takes to be a physiotherapist or occupational therapist at his local hospital in Auckland - 6.36mins.
 (Video courtesy of District Health Boards New Zealand)

 Clinton: We’ve brought Andrew along to his local hospital, where he is going to experience a couple of days exploring the work of physiotherapy and occupational therapy.
 First up, physiotherapy and his mentor is Eti Televave.

 Eti: My name is Eti.
 I understand you’d like to do some physio?